mcabrera101/hatStripesCamo/README.md

 Program language is C++

+Program exeuction:
+1. Open a terminal in the directory
+2. Type make and hit enter
-Use the make command in the directory to run the program
+3. Open another terminal in the directory
+4. Type ./receiver.out and hit enter